Fitus/Zaloha2.sh/README.md

-&nbsp; | New option **--backupUserHost** to activate the Remote Backup Mode via SSH/SCP &nbsp; | New option **--sshOptions** to pass additional command-line options to SSH in the remote modes &nbsp; | New option **--scpOptions** to pass additional command-line options to SCP in the remote modes Option **--metaDir** | In Remote Backup Mode: allows to place the Zaloha metadata directory on the remote backup host to a different location than the default.
+&nbsp; | New option **--backupUserHost** to activate the Remote Backup Mode via SSH/SCP &nbsp; | New option **--sshOptions** to pass additional command-line options to SSH in the remote modes &nbsp; | New option **--scpOptions** to pass additional command-line options to SCP in the remote modes &nbsp; | New option **--findParallel** to run the local and remote FIND scans in parallel in the remote modes Option **--metaDir** | In Remote Backup Mode: allows to place the Zaloha metadata directory on the remote backup host to a different location than the default.
 &nbsp; | New option **--metaDirTemp**: In the remote modes, Zaloha needs a temporary Metadata directory too.
 This option allows to place it to a different location than the default.
 Shellscript **610** | In Remote Backup Mode: executed on the remote side